stan-business/BrightwebSyliusStanConnectPlugin/README.md

 ## NOTE

-We highly to integrate [Stan Pay](https://github.com/stan-business/BrightwebSyliusStanPayPlugin) with Stan Connect in order to offer a complete Stan experience to your customers!
+We highly recommend to integrate [Stan Pay](https://github.com/stan-business/BrightwebSyliusStanPayPlugin) with Stan Connect in order to offer a complete Stan experience to your customers!

 ## Why should I use Stan Connect in my online business?